-With the rise of feminism and the MeToo movement, mothers are getting more and more recognition for all of their hard work.
+With the rise of feminism and the MeToo movement, mothers are getting more recognition for all of their hard work.
 This post walks through how to make sure that honoring women and their capabilities doesn’t come by demeaning men and fathers.
-Whether it’s Father’s Day, or just any day, use these quotes, tips, and ideas to celebrate fathers and their role in the family.
+Whether it’s Father’s Day, or just any day, use these quotes, tips, and ideas to honor fathers and their role in the family.

 Links on this website may be affiliate links.
 We are an Amazon affiliate, which means we will receive a small compensation for each purchase you make through our links at no extra cost to you.

 Hey y’all, it’s Tiffany.

 I want you to take a minute to watch this commercial: